NRvBOSS/NRvBOSS/README.md

 ### 🧠 About Me

-- 🎓 I'm a 3rd year IT student at ADAU, heading into my final year.
+- 🎓 I'm a 3rd year IT student at ASAU, heading into my final year.
 - 💻 I build full-stack web apps using **Vue.js, Node.js, Express, NestJS** and databases like **MongoDB, MySQL, PostgreSQL**.
 - 🚀 Currently working on: `RapidQuizzer` — an interactive exam platform with NestJS.
 - 📍 Open to **internship opportunities in the digital/tech field** (especially Summer 2025).